 - Successfully executing your strategy

-- Massive productivity gains and new capabilities added through Process Reengineering
+- Massive productivity gains and new IT capabilities added through Process Reengineering

 - A culture of continuous improvement

 - Overall cumulative net savings over 5 years of at least 22.5% of this year’s Sales revenue.
-Forecast the savings for your business.
-For example, an SME currently turning over say $50M per annum, will save at least $11.2M over the next 5 years with this implementation approach.
+Forecast these savings for your business.
+For example, a business currently turning over say $50M per annum, will save at least $11.2M over the next 5 years with this implementation approach.
 This is too much for you or your shareholders to ignore.

-Building a high performing business does not happen overnight, but with the systematic, step by step process outlined above you will get there.
+Building a high performing business does not happen overnight, but with the systematic, step by step process outlined above and detailed in the book, you will get there.
+Read More>